philipperolet/trg-players/README.md

 ;; starts a new game, runs 10000 steps
 (gon "-n 10000" (aiw/world 30 43) trained-player)
 ```
-At each gon invocation, starting and ending game board will be displayed. `gon` with no args or integer arg runs a few steps on the current game. `gon` with string / world / player starts a new game, see [Mzero Game](https://github.com/sittingbull/mzero-game).
+At each gon invocation, starting and ending game board will be displayed. `gon` with no args or integer arg runs a few steps on the current game. `gon` with string / world / player starts a new game, see [TRG libs](https://github.com/philipperolet/trg-libs).

 ## Code overview
 The entry point to the code is [train.clj](src/mzero/ai/train.clj).
 The M00 player is implemented at [src/mzero/ai/players/m00.clj](src/mzero/ai/players/m00.clj).
 Below are details on other main namespaces.